carbon-language/carbon-lang/llvm/docs/GettingStarted.rst

 * GCC 5.1
 * Visual Studio 2017

-The below versions currently soft-error as we transition to the new compiler versions listed above.
-The LLVM codebase is currently known to compile correctly with the following compilers, though this will change in the near future:

-* Clang 3.1
-* Apple Clang 3.1
-* GCC 4.8
-* Visual Studio 2017

 Anything older than these toolchains *may* work, but will require forcing the build system with a special option and is not really a supported host platform.
 Also note that older versions of these compilers have often crashed or